Inscription of Abercius

-Archeology and context
+Archaeology and context

 In the second half of the 2nd century, Abercius left Hieropolis and visited Rome.
 Later he travelled through Syria and Mesopotamia, where an ecclesiastical network seems to have already existed.
 He died back home in Hieropolis after having composed his own epitaph.
 This text gives an impression of his self-perception and identity as a clergyman.
 This epitaph may have been a main inspiration for the Life of Abercius transmitted in later manuscripts, since the information contained therein can well be explained by the hints contained in the inscription or by common stereotypes for the lifes of saints.

 Indeed, the Life includes a full transcription of the epitaph.
 Prior to the late 19th century, scholars such as Louis-Sébastien Le Nain de Tillemont and Jean Baptiste Francois Pitra tried to prove the authenticity of this transcribed inscription, while Ernest Renan regarded it as completely invented.
 However, in 1882 the Scottish archaeologist William Mitchell Ramsay discovered at Kelendres, near Synnada, in the Roman province of Phrygia Salutaris (in modern Anatolia), a Christian gravestone dated to the year 300 of the Phrygian era (216 AD).
 The gravestone belonged to a certain Alexander, son of Anthony.
 Giovanni Battista de Rossi and Louis Duchesne immediately recognized that the wording corresponded, almost word for word, parts of the epitaph quoted in the Life of Abercius.
 On a second visit to the site of Hieropolis, a year later, Ramsay discovered two fragments of another inscription, built into the public baths.
 They belonged to another gravestone, but included as well some parts of the epitaph of Abercius as transmitted in the Life.
 These fragments are now in the Vatican Museum.